riccardonio/riccardonio/RL_navigation_project/README.md

 ### Getting started

-The required packages are listed in the file requirements.txt In particular these packages are required to run the script:
+The required packages are listed in the file _requirements.txt_

+In particular these packages are required to run the script:
 * pytorch
 * unityagents
 * numpy

-The app Banana.app should also be in current working folder.
+The app _Banana.app_ should also be in current working folder.

+### Instructions

+To run the code in the repository open the jupyter notebook _Navigation.ipynb_